MasaoFujii/pg_cheat_funcs/README.md

 # pg_cheat_funcs
 This extension provides cheat (but useful) functions on PostgreSQL.

+### void pg_signal_process(pid int, signame text)
+Send a signal to PostgreSQL server process.
+This function can signal to only postmaster, backend, walsender and walreceiver process.
+Valid signal names are HUP, INT, QUIT, ABRT, KILL, TERM, USR1, USR2, CONT, and STOP.
+This function is restricted to superusers by default, but other users can be granted EXECUTE to run the function.

 ### text pg_xlogfile_name(location pg_lsn, recovery boolean)
 Convert transaction log location string to file name.
 This function is almost the same as pg_xlogfile_name() which PostgreSQL core provides.